BenDraper/drpbx/README.md

 ## Running Go checks

-Because each "project" has its own go file it's necessary to cd into the top level folder for each project
+Because each "project" has its own go file it's necessary to cd into the top level folder for each project.
+You can then run go vet ./... and go test ./... as you see fit.

 ## Running the services